JonKing93/pfdf/README.md

 ## Branches

-main: This holds the current official version of the Python library.
-All code on this branch has been reviewed.
+main: This holds the current Python library.
+The code on this branch should be approved before merging.

 original: This branch serves as a reference.
 It holds the original scripts that the project is based on.

-dev: This is the main development branch.
-It represents the most up-to-date version of the code, and includes recent, unreviewed updates.
-Code on this branch is not necessarily stable and may change without warning.